Employee Background Checks: A Complete Guide

 Employers may choose to run background checks on current and potential employees for a variety of reasons.
 Background checks may be mandatory for jobs that require a government security clearance, but that's not the only reason they're conducted.
-Most private employers that run background checks on potential employees before they hire them do so by choice - as a precautionary measure to protect the company against people who are more likely to steal from the company or commit other crimes at the workplace.
+Most private employers that run background checks on potential employees before they hire them to do so by choice - as a precautionary measure to protect the company against people who are more likely to steal from the company or commit other crimes at the workplace.
 This resource page is explains everything employers need to know about background checks.

 A background check is a review of a person's criminal, commercial and (sometimes) financial records and employment history.
 Background checks are common in employment and professional settings.
 It's estimated that approximately 70% of employers run background checks on employees before hiring them.